Case Study #1: Michelle, Pharmacy Director

 - Thoughts of looking for another job disappeared.

-- Michelle’s listening skills improved.
-When she’s in conversations with others, she’s no longer distracted by what she’s trying not to forget.
+- Listening skills improved and conversations are more meaningful.
+When Michelle engages in conversations with others, she’s no longer distracted by what she’s trying not to forget.

-- Michelle is more acutely mindful of time and how best to use it and protect it.
+- Time is protected.
+Michelle is much more acutely mindful of time and how best to use it.

-- Awareness has increased with regard to tasks and responsibilities, as well as how many or how few she can do each day.
+- Awareness and clarity have increased with regard to tasks and responsibilities, as well as how many or how few she can realistically accomplish each day.

-- Michelle has more honest conversations with others about time, commitments and deadlines.
+- Michelle has more honest conversations with others about her time available, the commitments she can make, and the deadlines she can reach and when.

 - Anxiety and stress have decreased as a result of taking control of email.
-She’s no longer worried that something has been missed or forgotten.
+She’s no longer worried that something has been missed, lost or forgotten.

-- Michelle feels more energized, proactive, confident, focused, and in control of her day.
+- Michelle is more energized, proactive, confident, focused, and in control of her day.

 During the time of the consulting, Michelle was also given her annual performance review.
 Not only did she receive a 3.96 out of 4 overall, but BOTH of her leaders congratulated her on the noticeable improvements in her focus, progress, and accomplishments.
 Her leaders could see she was less stressed, more proactive, and more productive with both her tasks and her time.